,

-The Farm Safety Program is an awareness and prevention program with a mission to motivate farm owners, their families and farm employees to work and play safe on Alberta farms.
-The program works with rural communities to promote farm safety events, provide information and safety resources and to develop and deliver effective injury prevention programs.
+The Alberta Farm Safety team works hard to create farm safety awareness and prevention of farm injuries through their mission to motivate farm owners, their families and farm employees to work and play safe on Alberta farms.
+We work with rural communities to promote farm safety events, provide information and safety resources and to develop and deliver effective injury prevention programs.

 Ordering information